Skip to:

 The Federal Reserve structure and its functions

 There are 12 regional Reserve Banks that work independently with oversight from the Board of Governors in Washington DC.
 The Reserve Banks are the operating arms of the Federal Reserve System and function within their own geographical Districts.
 The Fed identifies its districts by number and the city in which its main office is located.
-For example, the region served by the Federal Reserve Bank of Cleveland is known as the Fourth District.
+The region served by the Federal Reserve Bank of Cleveland is known as the Fourth District.

 Each Reserve Bank has a nine-member board of directors that serves as a link between the Federal Reserve and the private sector.
 Directors come from a range of backgrounds and bring valuable insights into the economic conditions within each District.